abraham-leal/ccloud-schema-exporter/README.md

 You will see that these maps already have one entry, that is because `ccloud-schema-exporter` comes with sample implementations of the interface under `cmd/internals/customDestination.go` and `cmd/internals/customSource.go`, check them out!
-Make sure to add your implementation to this map.

 For the custom source example, there is an implementation to allow sourcing schemas from Apicurio into Schema Registry.
 It defaults to looking for Apicurio in `http://localhost:8081`, but you can override it by providing a mapping